Somnote Side Effects

 Generic Name: chloral hydrate

-Note: This page contains side effects data for the generic drug chloral hydrate.
-It is possible that some of the dosage forms included below may not apply to the brand name Somnote.
+Note: This document contains side effect information about chloral hydrate.
+Some of the dosage forms listed on this page may not apply to the brand name Somnote.

 Applies to chloral hydrate: compounding powder, oral capsule, oral syrup, rectal suppository